Non Hodgkin's Lymphoma

 MALT

 Extranodal marginal zone lymphomas are lymphomas that involve the Mucosa Associated Lymphoid Tissues, and thus are called MALT lymphoma.
-The stomach is the site most often involved, but other sites of involvement can be; gastrointestinal tract, thyroid, lung, breast, orbit, and skin.
+The stomach is the site most often involved, but other sites of involvement can be; gastrointestinal tract, thyroid, lung, breast, eye orbit, and skin.

 MALT of the stomach can often be completely resolved by treating for the Helicobactor-Pylori infection.
 In the presence of Hepatitis C Virus (HCV) infection, treatment with Interferon Alfa with or without ribavirin often results in a complete or partial remission.